DHS home page

 WG-5 Medicare Part B Buy-In

-Buy-In is the name given to the process of the state paying for either the Part A and/or Part B Medicare premium for a client.
+Buy-in is the name given to the process of the state paying for either the Part A and/or Part B Medicare premium for a client.

-When a client becomes eligible for Buy-In, several other records are affected.
+When a client becomes eligible for buy-in, several other records are affected.
 If the client is receiving a Social Security check, the Part B premium will no longer be deducted from the benefit, resulting in a higher monthly Social Security payment.
 If the client was not receiving a Social Security check, but was being billed directly, direct billing will cease.
-In both cases, the client will receive a refund of any premiums deducted or paid for the months they were on Buy-In.
+In both cases, the client will receive a refund of any premiums deducted or paid for the months they were on buy-in.
 Such premium refunds are not to be considered income when determining or reviewing eligibility for benefits.

 When Buy-In coverage begins:

-Under Buy-In, the Department or SSA may enroll the client even though he/she does not wish to enroll.
-A client cannot terminate State Buy-In coverage.
+Under buy-in, the Department or SSA may enroll the client even though he/she does not wish to enroll.
+A client cannot terminate State buy-in coverage.

-If the client previously refused Part B of Medicare or withdrew from it, entitlement will be established or reestablished effective with the first month the client is eligible for Buy-In.
-When assistance is terminated and Buy-In ends, the client has the option to then withdraw the Part B coverage.
-If the client does not withdraw, the Part B premium will be the base amount, even if the client had been paying a higher penalty premium for late enrollment prior to being on Buy-In.
+If the client previously refused Part B of Medicare or withdrew from it, entitlement will be established or reestablished effective with the first month the client is eligible for buy-in.
+When assistance is terminated and buy-in ends, the client has the option to then withdraw the Part B coverage.
+If the client does not withdraw, the Part B premium will be the base amount, even if the client had been paying a higher penalty premium for late enrollment prior to being on buy-in.

 Buy-In procedures: